francocurotto/Video-Stabilization/README.md

-# Introducción
+## Introducción

-Ésta es la implementación del sistema de estabilización de video mediante el descriptor ORB.
-El programa recibe un video, y entrega el video estabilizado en la misma carpeta.

-# Requerimientos
-El programa se debe ejecutar usando Python2.7.
-Las librerías utilizadas son:
+This is an implementation of a video stabilization system using ORB descriptor.
+The input of the program is a video, and it outputs the stabilized video in the same folder.

+## Requirements

+The program was written in Python.
+The libraries used are:

-* OpenCV 3.0
+* OpenCV 3.1
 * Numpy 1.8.2

-# Ejecución
-Para correr el programa, simplmente ejecutar:
+## To run

+to run the program simply use:

-python2.7 videoStab.py
+python videoStab.py [video]

-Los parámetros del programa se deben cambiar manualmente en videoStab.py
+Parameters must be changed manually in videoStap.py

-* videoInPath:  dirección del video a estabilizar
+* videoInPath:  path of the unstabilized video (optional)
-* MATCH_THRES:  umbral de distacia de los calces
+* MATCH_THRES:  Matches distance threshold
-* RANSAC_THRES: umbral de RANSAC
+* RANSAC_THRES: RANSAC threshold
-* BORDER_CUT:   corte de bordes en el video estabilizado
+* BORDER_CUT:   Number of pixel to crop in output video
-* FILT:         tipo de filtro (square o gauss)
+* FILT:         filter type (square or Gauss)
-* FILT_WIDTH:   ancho del filtro
+* FILT_WIDTH:   filter width
-* FILT_SIGMA:   varianza del filtro gaussiano
-* FAST:         Si True usa la versión rápida del algoritmo

-Más información leer el informe.
+* FILT_SIGMA:   filter variance (only in Gaussian filter)
+* FAST:         If true use the fast version of the algorithm